mnets/pymnet/CONTRIBUTING.md

 ## Reporting bugs or suggesting improvments

 Use [GitHub issues][github-issues] for reporting bugs or suggesting improvments.
-It would help everyone involved if you can include a minimal example to demonstrate the problem in isolation.
+It would help everyone involved if you could include a minimal example to demonstrate the problem in isolation.

 [github-issues]: https://docs.github.com/en/issues/tracking-your-work-with-issues/creating-an-issue